saurabhkarya/ska-filtering-application/Notes.md

 ## Creating a form for MLZ to submit choices

-# Trying out colour
+### Back-end - Django
-14. Create a form in forms.py where the user can submit their choices for colour
+1. Create a form in forms.py where the user can submit their choices for colour
-15. Create a function in views.py that processes the form and checks it against the objects in the db, then returns the dictionary with the spaceship
+2. Create a function in views.py that processes the form and checks it against the objects in the db, then returns the dictionary with the spaceship
-16. In the HTML template add in the form with a button for submitting the form (to generate the query)
+3. In the HTML template add in the form with a button for submitting the form (to generate the query)

-# Creating the React App
+4. After this Django test succeeds then let's make the API endpoint
+5. Create the Filter API in views.py
+    - Add a queryset object to take in all the Spaceship Objects
+    - Create a serializer class to turn it into a JSON format to be sent via API
+    - Define the GET request function get_queryset(self) which will take in the request and filter the data
+    - For **Colours**; we need to retrieve the query parameters, because multiple colours can be submitted in the form, we need to use getlist to get the list of colours and filter if colour__in colours.
+    - For **Max Speed**; we need to get whether it is more than/less than/exactly the speed as one query paramter, and then get the input of speed MLZ would like to put in.
+We can use the filter function again here with "..lt" and "..gt" .etc
+    - For **Manufacture Data**; similar to Max Speed, this needs a filter with before/after/exactly on the date, the only difference here is that it needs to convert the date from the query paramaters to a real date object for the database.
+    - For **Pulse Laser**; This is a simple if yes, than return the spaceship objects that are true and if no, return the spaceship objects that are false.
+    - We also have to create a list class that takes in the request and calls the get_queryset function, serializes the data and then sends the response to the Client.
+6. We should add this function as a endpoint url in urls.py
+7. Next we should test all these endpoints with Postman with some dummy data to make sure that the requests are working.

+### Front-end - React
 1. Run the below to make sure your React app is working: npm start
-2. Create a file to put in your react code for the spaceships: Spaceships.js
+2. Create a file to put in your react code for the spaceships: Spaceships.js, and link it into App.js
+3.

+## Limitations of the Project
+- Due to limited time not enough testing done on the front-end, not enough edge cases
+- Project should be packaged in a Docker container
+- I should have mapped out the question first before "brute-forcing" it, at the end of the project I realised I forgot the case in which Spaceships may have multiple colours (many-to-many db relationship) and that Spaceships should have a name - needed to first map out the perspective of the user
+- Spaceships.js is too big, I maybe could separate it with functions in other file